Great Sphinx of Giza: Middle Ages

-Some ancient non-Egyptians saw the Sphinx as a likeness of the god Horon.
+Some ancient non-Egyptians saw the Sphinx as a likeness of the god Hauron.
 The cult of the Sphinx continued into medieval times.
 The Sabians of Harran saw it as the burial place of Hermes Trismegistus.
-Arab authors described the Sphinx as a talisman that guarded the area from the desert.
-Al-Maqrizi describes it as the "talisman of the Nile" that the locals believed the flood cycle depended upon.
-Muhammad al-Idrisi stated that those wishing to obtain bureaucratic positions in the Egyptian government gave incense offering to the monument.
+Arab authors describe the Sphinx as a talisman guarding the area from the desert.
+Al-Maqrizi describes it as the "talisman of the Nile" upon which locals believed the flood cycle depended.
+Muhammad al-Idrisi stated those wishing to obtain bureaucratic positions in the Egyptian government gave incense offering to the monument.

-Early European descriptions of the Great Sphinx of Giza
+Early modern period

 Over the centuries, writers and scholars have recorded their impressions and reactions upon seeing the Sphinx.
 The vast majority were concerned with a general description, often including a mixture of science, romance and mystique.
-A typical description of the Sphinx by tourists and leisure travelers throughout the 19th and 20th century was made by John Lawson Stoddard:
+A description was made by John Lawson Stoddard:

 From the 16th to the 19th centuries, European observers described the Sphinx having the face, neck and breast of a woman.
 Examples included Johannes Helferich (1579), George Sandys (1615), Johann Michael Vansleb (1677), Benoît de Maillet (1735) and Elliot Warburton (1844).
 Most early Western images were book illustrations in print form, elaborated by a professional engraver from either previous images available or some original drawing or sketch supplied by an author, and usually now lost.
 Seven years after visiting Giza, André Thévet (Cosmographie de Levant, 1556) described the Sphinx as "the head of a colossus, caused to be made by Isis, daughter of Inachus, then so beloved of Jupiter".
 He, or his artist and engraver, pictured it as a curly-haired monster with a grassy dog collar.
 Athanasius Kircher (who never visited Egypt) depicted the Sphinx as a Roman statue (Turris Babel, 1679).
-Johannes Helferich's (1579) Sphinx is a pinched-face, round-breasted woman with a straight haired wig.
-George Sandys stated that the Sphinx was a harlot; Balthasar de Monconys interpreted the headdress as a kind of hairnet, while François de La Boullaye-Le Gouz's Sphinx had a rounded hairdo with bulky collar.

-Richard Pococke's Sphinx was an adoption of Cornelis de Bruijn's drawing of 1698, featuring only minor changes, but is closer to the actual appearance of the Sphinx than anything previous.
-The print versions of Norden's drawings for his Voyage d'Egypte et de Nubie, 1755 clearly show that the nose was missing.
+Johannes Helferich's (1579) Sphinx is a pinched-face, round-breasted woman with a straight-haired wig.
+George Sandys stated the Sphinx was a harlot; Balthasar de Monconys interpreted the headdress as a kind of hairnet, and François de La Boullaye-Le Gouz described the Sphinx as having a rounded hairdo with bulky collar.
+Richard Pococke's Sphinx was an adaptation of Cornelis de Bruijn's drawing of 1698, featuring only minor changes, but is closer to the actual appearance of the Sphinx than anything previous.
+The print versions of Norden's drawings for his Voyage d'Egypte et de Nubie, 1755 clearly show the missing nose.